junyuanjun/sure-vis/README.md

-# pysure
+# sure_vis
-Python Library for SuRE
+Python library for surrogate rule visualization and exploration.